LimitPoint/TimeWarp/README.md

 As the values `v` of the instantaneous time scale function can be any positive number the [infinitesimal] time intervals may be contracted, `v` < 1, or expanded, `v` > 1, variably across the duration of the audio and video.

-In this way the absolute time scale at any particular time `t` is the sum of all local, or [infinitesimal], time scaling up to that time, or the [definite integral] of the instantaneous scaling function from `0` to `t`.
+In this way the absolute time scale at any particular time `t` is the sum of all infinitesimal time scaling up to that time, or the [definite integral] of the instantaneous scaling function from `0` to `t`.

 The associated Xcode project implements a [SwiftUI] app for macOS and iOS that variably scales video files stored on your device or iCloud.